How To Label Columns In Google Sheets

 In this article, we have discussed the importance of labeling columns in Google Sheets and provided a step-by-step guide on how to do it.
 We have also covered formatting options for column labels and how to freeze them.
 By following these steps, you can effectively label columns in Google Sheets and improve your data analysis and organization.

-Key points to remember: (See Also: How To Add Drop Downs In Google Sheets)
+Key points to remember: (See Also: How To Extend Filter Range In Google Sheets)

 • Labeling columns helps to identify the type of data in each column.